 Figure 1.
 Mr. Luluk Sumiarso (holding a pointer), as the PYC representative, gave a presentation on energy in manufacturing industry in the FGD held by Bappenas and ERIA

-The Ministry of National Development Planning/National Development Planning Agency in cooperation with Economic Research Institute for ASEAN and East Asia (ERIA) held a Focus Group Discussion (FGD) on 28th of September 2018 in ERIA office.
+The Ministry of National Development Planning/National Development Planning Agency in cooperation with Economic Research Institute for ASEAN and East Asia (ERIA) held a Focus Group Discussion (FGD) on September 28, 2018, in ERIA office.
 The discussion was a part of the National Medium Term Development Plan (RPJMN) 2020-2024 preparation.
-The aim of the discussion was to share ideas and insight on current strategic issues in manufacturing industry development, particularly from the energy point of view.
-The output shall be inputs to the draft of the Manufacturing Sector in RPJMN 2020-2024.
+The aim of the discussion is to share ideas and insights on current strategic issues in manufacturing industry development, particularly from the energy point of view.
+The output shall be inputted to the draft of the Manufacturing Sector in RPJMN 2020-2024.

 Mr. Luluk Sumiarso, the representative of PYC, was the first presenter of the event.
 He presented the recent research of PYC on energy in the manufacturing sector and started the presentation by explaining the current condition of energy supply and demand in the manufacturing industry.
 He pointed out that the energy demand of the industry will be concentrated in the Industrial Estate (KI), Special Economy Zone (KEK), and smelter as they tend to have high energy intensity.
 He also showed the importance of the availability of energy supply and competitive price to ensure industrial development and competitiveness.
 He concluded the presentation by mentioning energy issues in the manufacturing sector such as availability of energy supply in some industry, high energy price for industry, and implementation of energy efficiency and conservation measures in the industry.
 These issues have to be addressed to ensure the growth and competitiveness of the industry.